urbanware-org/salomon/README.md

 ### Documentation

+You can find a fundamental documentation inside the [wiki](../../wiki).

-Inside the `docs` sub-directory, there are plain text files containing the documentation for each component with further information and usage examples.
+Inside the `docs` sub-directory, there are plain text files containing a detailed documentation for each component with further information and usage examples.

 ## Requirements